-Advanced courses allow students to enjoy contemporary Japanese film and manga in the original and discuss them in Japanese with classmates, or to read Japanese newspapers and discuss current topics in Japanese.
+Advanced courses allow students to enjoy modern Japanese short stories, manga, and other contemporary materials in the original and discuss them in Japanese with classmates.
+The students can also read Japanese newspapers and journals and discuss in Japanese current topics such as the environment.
 One goal of these courses is to attain a high level of communication skills in Japanese.

-Japanese literature is one of the richest in the world.
-Carleton offers courses to acquaint students with classical Japanese fiction in translation such as the Tale of Genji, modern Japanese novels by Mishima, Tanizaki, and Nobel Literature Prize winners Kawabata and Oe, or contemporary fiction by Japanese women.
-In addition to texts themselves and the traditions they represent, these classes explore the social, cultural and esthetic context in which they were written.
+Japanese literature and popular culture is one of the richest in the world.
+Carleton offers courses that enable students to analyze the modern Japanese novels by Soseki, live-action films by Kurosawa, anime by Miyazaki, and manga by Tezuka.
+In addition to the texts themselves and the traditions they represent, these classes explore the social, cultural, aesthetic, and political contexts in which they were written.

-Students may petition for a special major in Japanese, or they may focus on the study of the language or literature as Asian Studies majors.
+Students may petition for a special major in Japanese, or they may focus on the study of the language, literature, or popular culture as Asian Studies majors.
 Japanese courses are also an integral part of the East Asian Studies Concentration and an advanced certificate of language learning is offered by the college for students completing the required number of courses after Japanese 204.
 Guidelines for a Japanese special major are here.

 In 1994, Japanese House opened on campus, as a section of the larger Parish International House.
 Each year students live in the house along with a resident native speaker.
 Applications to live in Parish International House are available here.
 Japanese House and members of Japanese Circle organize various events during the academic year, such as Japanese dinner parties, calligraphy, origami, and ink painting demonstrations, Japanese films, and regular tea time.